Trending Topics

 Females, in general, tend to have different shaped torsos than males.
 While the inventor of Kevlar was female (thank you, Stephanie Louis Kwolek) we did not always have body armor that would best fit most female torsos, but now we do (and have for a while).
 What about uniform pants?
 Now that is a completely different story…

-Yes, it is an additional cost for your firearm, but definitely worth it.
+Yes, it is an additional cost for your firearm, but worth it.
 Females, in general, tend to have a smaller grip of the hand than males, hence the reason for inclusion here.

 During one of my first sessions at the police firearms range, the female recruits were told they must pay extra money to have a special grip put on their weapon.
-I remember thinking to myself “well that sucks,” but after shooting a non-modified weapon then shooting my modified weapon, I was thankful for it.
+I remember thinking to myself “Well that sucks,” but after shooting a non-modified weapon and then shooting my modified weapon, I was thankful for it.

-Later in the academy, two of my smaller statured male classmates asked to have the same grip.
+Later in the academy, two of my smaller-statured male classmates asked to have the same grip.

 Police1 resource: How to equip and train female officers for shooting success